 The engagement at the Washita might have ended very differently if the larger encampments to the east had been closer to Black Kettle’s camp.
 As it happened, the impact of losing winter supplies, plus the knowledge that cold weather no longer provided protection from attack, convinced many bands to accept reservation life.

 Today the battle site is a National Historic Site run by the National Park Service.
 The Historic Site preserves the location of the Southern Cheyenne village of Peace Chief Black Kettle.
 The Visitor’s Center is open daily from 8:00 a.m. to 5:00 p.m., except for Christmas and New Years Days.
-The overlook and trail is open every day from dawn until dusk.
+The overlook and trail are open every day from dawn until dusk.
 Park Rangers also staff the nearby Black Kettle Museum, which is open 9:00 to 5:00, Tuesday through Saturdays, and closed on state holidays.

 The Washita Battlefield National Historic Site is located near the town of Cheyenne, which is situated in western Oklahoma, halfway between Amarillo, Texas, and Oklahoma City, Oklahoma.
 Cheyenne is approximately 30 miles north of I-40 on Hwy 283 and approximately 20 miles east of the Texas border.